bobbicodes/mecca/README.md

     d3 square eighth
     ds3 square eighth

 One file is used per instrument.
+It must end with a single newline.
 Open it in any text editor and change stuff, copy sections, send them to your friends.

 # TODO

-Dedicated keys for the note-length functions.
-We simply ran out of keys with single escape codes.
+Derive note lengths for arbitrary tempo.
-The plan is to move this into C with ncurses and add support for mouse, arrow and function keys.
+Move the UI into C with ncurses and add support for mouse, arrow and function keys.
 Represent the song's structure as a grid with notes as squares that can be toggled on and off.

-You might have noticed that the entire concept of tempo has been ignored.
-This perception would be correct.
-It's locked at 60 beats per minute, because that way I only had to calculate note lengths for a fixed tempo.
-While the tempo can be altered to some extent, the output becomes distorted, and the right way to tackle this is of course to create a function that will derive the right note lengths from a given bpm.

 ## LICENSE